yishiashia/wc-qrcode/README.md

 # wc-qrcode

-A efficient and lightweight OR Code WebComponent integrated with Rust wasm library.
+A efficient and lightweight QR Code WebComponent integrated with Rust wasm library.